StyraInc/regal/README.md

 entire blocks of code (like rules, or even packages).
 See [configuration](#configuration) if you want to ignore certain rules altogether.

-## Custom Rules
+## Documentation

-See the docs on [custom rules](/docs/custom-rules) for more information on how to develop your own rules.
+- [Custom Rules](/docs/custom-rules) describes how to develop your own rules

-## Development
+- [Development](/docs/development) for info about how to hack on Regal itself

-See the [development](/docs/development) docs if you'd like to hack on Regal itself.
+- [Rego Style Guide](/docs/rego-style-guide) contains notes on implementing the [Rego Style Guide](https://github.com/StyraInc/rego-style-guide) rules

 ## Community